Helmet (band): Reunion (2003–present)

-In late 2005, Helmet were dropped by Interscope following lackluster sales for Size Matters.
-Helmet then signed with Warcon Enterprises and announced that a new album was in the works.
+In November 2005, Helmet were dropped by Interscope following lackluster sales for Size Matters.
+Helmet then signed with Warcon Enterprises in March 2006 and announced that a new album was in the works.
 Helmet performed at the 2006 SXSW festival in Austin, Texas, with a temporary lineup consisting of Charlie Walker on drums, Chris Traynor on bass, and Anthony Truglio (formerly of Gandhi) on guitar.
 The new album, Monochrome, was recorded and co-produced by Wharton Tiers, who recorded Helmet's first two albums, Strap It On and Meantime.
 For the album, Hamilton and Traynor returned to the studio with newly recruited drummer, Mike Jost (formerly of Adair).
 Helmet headlined the 2006 Warped Tour in support of Monochrome, with Jeremy Chatelain reprising his role from the 2005 Size Matters tour.
 The band later split with Warcon due to a variety of financial disputes between Hamilton and the label's owners.
-Hamilton stated "Amphetamine Reptile and Interscope were both fantastic experiences for us, and Warcon was the first time that I’d actually run into any problems with a label.
+Hamilton stated "Amphetamine Reptile and Interscope were both fantastic experiences for us, and Warcon was the first time that I'd actually run into any problems with a label.
 I trusted somebody and got screwed.
-I’m not bitter about it, but I lost a lot of money.
+I'm not bitter about it, but I lost a lot of money.
 They never paid me tour support that they were contractually obligated to pay.
 There were a lot of things.
-I’ve never seen one penny of royalties from them, but I own the record [Monochrome] now, so it’s my record."
+I've never seen one penny of royalties from them, but I own the record [Monochrome] now, so it's my record."

 In September 2006, Chris Traynor announced that he had left the band after nearly a decade of working with Page Hamilton.
 A few days later, Mike Jost also left the band to attend to his duties as a new father.
 Jeremy Chatelain also made other commitments.
 Hamilton announced in early October 2006 that drum and bass duties would be filled by Kyle Stevenson and Jon Fuller, respectively, both from Milwaukee, and both previously members of Big Collapse.
 Australian Jimmy Thompson (formerly of Full Scale) also joined the band on guitar in 2006, but was replaced by Dan Beeman by late 2008.
 Due to line-up changes, Hamilton was forced to cancel many shows scheduled for late 2006 in the U.S. and Europe.
 Helmet opened up for Guns N' Roses for the remaining dates of their tour in December 2006.
 The band toured Australia in April and May 2008, playing shows throughout the eastern and southern coasts.
 Helmet's seventh studio album, Seeing Eye Dog, was released on September 7, 2010.

-On November 20, 2011, Helmet announced the European Meantime Anniversary Tour running from March 5 to April 8, 2012, encompassing 28 shows in Portugal, Spain, Switzerland, Italy, Germany, Austria, Denmark, Netherlands, Belgium and the UK during which they played the whole of the 'Meantime in its entirety.
+On November 20, 2011, Helmet announced the European Meantime Anniversary Tour running from March 5 to April 8, 2012, encompassing 28 shows in Portugal, Spain, Switzerland, Italy, Germany, Austria, Denmark, Netherlands, Belgium and the UK during which they played the whole of the Meantime in its entirety.
+Mengede briefly reunited with Hamilton and Helmet during one of the anniversary shows in Brisbane, Australia.